KristofaJosh/react-email-template-bootstrap/README.md

 A professional, unopinionated starting point for building and managing React-based emails across your organization.

 ## 🚀 The Goal
 The core philosophy of this template is to decouple **Email Design** (Frontend) from **Email Triggering** (Backend).
-This separation allows teams to iterate on designs without touching backend business logic.
+This separation allows Frontend and backend work independently: designers build and preview email templates; the backend asynchronously requests rendered HTML and sends emails without touching template logic.

 ```mermaid
 flowchart TD